Codit/practical-api-guidelines/maturity-level-two/docs/api-security.md

 ## General Guidelines
-Security can be done on different levels and all have their up & downsides.
+Security can be provided in the different layers of our application infrastructure which have their own pros & cons.
 This guideline discusses first the least secure solution & goes up based on that.
 Please take this into consideration when choosing your security mechanism.
 You can also combine all of these guidelines, you do not need to stick to one.

+Most of the security mechanisms explained below can be handled on network & application level.
+Keep this in mind when choosing a security role.
+It is always best to handle it as soon as possible (so network is the preferred level).

 ### HTTPS
 HTTPS and only HTTPS should be allowed on production API's.
 This is mandatory security measurement to take when designing and creating your API.